chancefavorsthepreparedmind/blusb_cli_win/README.md

 ![Image of Blusb Logo](https://deskthority.net/download/file.php?id=52810)

+If you are looking for the conversion guide and basic operating instructions, open `blusb_conversion_operators_guide.md` in the file explorer window above.

 # Blusb Software Operating Instructions

 This is the main repository for the Windows version of the command line interface.